Calebh101/Calebh101/README.md

 ## Calebh101

-Self-teaching to be a full-stack software engineer.
-My current experience:
+What I currently know:

 - Flutter: some experience
-- JavaScript (and TypeScript): frontend and Node.js
+- JavaScript (and TypeScript): some frontend and Node.js
 - Website: HTML and CSS
-- A bit of Python knowledge
+- A bit of Python
+- A bit of Java

 ## Accomplishments